vip306/IDS-Module1-alt3-New/chapter4.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:44a224bc10
-## 3. New Codes
+## 3. Index of max and min values

-We can actually perform the same operation as in the previous exercise using the function `which.min`.
-It basically tells us which is the minimum value.
+A more compact way to perform the same operation in the previous exercise is using the `which.min()` function.
+Again, use the sample code as a reference.

 *** =instructions
-Write one line of code that gives the index of the lowest population entry, using the `which.min` command.
+Use the `which.min` function in one line of code to find the index number of the pup that has the smallest weight.

 *** =hint
 Use `which.min` directly.